ThatDaveStevens/Blog/SlackModel/readme.md

 ![image](images/SlackImport.png)

 ### Retrieving the list of members
 As mentioned above, I now need to retrieve the list of members of each Slack channel.
-Here I will loop against each channelId and make a series of API calls for each channel.
+Here I loop against each channelId and make a series of API calls for each channel.

 The Slack API required is https://api.slack.com/methods/conversations.members